monikma/monikma.github.io/_posts/2024-03-04-aws-certified-solutions-archiect.md

 ### DynamoDB Streams
 - Time ordered sequence of item-level changes in a table, FIFO
 - Each change has a sequence number, stored for 24h
-- Divided into records, grouped into shards, with ids, probably by item key
+- Streams divided into records (1 record = 1 change?), grouped into shards, with ids, probably by item key
 - Can add lambdas, which kinda work as stored procedures

 ### Global tables
-- Multi region, for globally distributed applications, disaster recovery and high availability
+- Multi region tables, for globally distributed applications, offers disaster recovery and high availability
+- Can be turned on without need to make code changes
 - Based on DynamoDB streams, you need to enable them first
 - Multi master
 - Replication latency ~< 1s
+- How to spread your table across multiple regions
+  - DynamoDB -> Create table -> PK -> Open the table -> Global Tables -> Create replica -> pick region (streams will be automatically enabled)

+## DocumentDB
+- is MongoDB on AWS - document database
+- only if you already have MongoDB on premise and want to move it to the Cloud, otherwise DynamoDB is better
+- will add scalability and durability, backups, all ops overhread
+  - you use AWS Migration Service

+## Amazon Keyspaces
+- is Cassandra on AWS - distributed noSQL DB for Big Data
+- is serverless

+## Amazon Neptune
+- is a graph database
+- use cases: social graphs, ad targeting, personalisation, analytics, product database, model general information, fraud detection, security risk detection

+## QLDB (Amazon Quantuum Ledger Database)
+- nothing to do with quantuum computing
+- ledger database - changelog where records cannot be modified, you don't update, only insert
+  - cryptographically verifiable
+  - owned by 1 authority
+- usages: crypto, blockchain, shipping tracking, deliveries, pharmaceutical companies tracking drug distribution, financial transactions, claims history

+## Amazon Timestream
+- DB for data points logged over series of time
+- trillions of events per day, up to 1k faster and 10x cheaper than RDS
+- uses: IoT, weather stations, web traffic analysis, devops monitoring

 ## RedShift
 - DB warehousing technology